 The BMW Foundation aims to facilitate global dialogue and to drive social innovation.
 To this end, we bring together people from across cultures, countries and communities around selected key areas.
-We believe that our approach breaks down barriers between politics, business, academia, and non-profits and allows society to benefit from the energy and creativity that result from cross-sector collaboration.

 Our work targets one group in particular: international leaders.
 As influential opinion makers with a wealth of experience, they can make an important contribution to a society based on solidarity.
 On the one hand, they can consider the social impact of their professional activities; on the other, they can leave their “silos” behind and embrace a more civic-minded attitude.
 We help leaders to utilize their skills and networks in the form of pro-bono or philanthropic engagement, or to cooperate with civil-society organizations.